-Get what you want to say into three sentences or less.
+Get what you want to say into one or very few short sentences.

 It is then either published in full or ignored – either of which is preferable to a poor selection from a long statement.
 If you supply thirty sentences, you cannot control which twenty-seven sentences will never see the light of day.

-Get onto the same ground as those people who are listening to you.
+Get into the same moral space as those people who are listening to you.

 We are judged when things go wrong; we are judged even more closely on how we respond when things go wrong.